Some notes for GPs

 - Sensitive areas such as communication skills are not easy to reduce to tick-box statements

-- Respondent should not just receive their computer generated feedback without the opportunity to discuss it with someone experienced in handling and responding to 360 feedback
+- The respondent should not just receive their computer-generated feedback without the opportunity to discuss it with someone experienced in handling and responding to 360 feedback

 Free-text in house’ feedback – pros and cons

 - Free text often produces ‘richer’ and more useful information